ashankaushalya97/MotorbikeShop-Management-Hibernate-SpringORM/README.md

-# Motobike Shop Management System
+# Motorbike Shop Management System

 This is an application which allow users to manage their motorbike/spare parts shop.
 User can manage their customer details,inventory,sales and they can search through the database by categories.
 As a feature application provides a sales reports/ invoices / details reports to user.